Skip Navigation

 District of Columbia Department of Health, Community Health Administration.
 2023.
 2022 oral health needs assessment.
 Washington, DC: District of Columbia Department of Health, Community Health Administration, 52 pp.

 Annotation: This report provides information about oral health in the District of Columbia (DC).
-It discusses characteristics of DC's diverse population and social determinants of health, It also describes the District's oral health landscape, including the safety net infrastructure, and where Federally Qualified Health Centers that provide oral health care and other types of health care are located.
-Also discussed are the oral health workforce, efforts to integrate oral health care into primary care, and challenges related to achieving equitable access to oral health care.
+It discusses characteristics of DC’s diverse population and social determinants of health.
+It also describes the District’s oral health landscape, including the safety net infrastructure, and the location of federally qualified health centers that provide oral health care and other types of health care.
+In addition, it discusses the oral health workforce, efforts to integrate oral health care into primary care, and challenges related to achieving equitable access to oral health care.

 Contact: District of Columbia Department of Health, Community Health Administration, 899 North Capitol Street, N.E., Washington, DC 20002, Telephone: (202) 442-5925 Fax: (202) 535-1710 Web Site: http://doh.dc.gov/page/community-health-administration Available from the website.